Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 double h = 2. // Approximate mesh size

-GetFEM has some limited meshing facilities which are described here.
-We are going to use them.
-However, there is no guaranty of the quality and conformity of the obtained mesh, so it is better to verify the mesh if you use GetFEM meshing facilities.
-You can also use external meshers (GiD or Gmsh for instance) and import them (see Save and load meshes).
+GetFEM has some limited mesh generation capabilities which are described here.
+However, GetFEM is not meant to be used as a general purpose mesher, there is no guaranty of the quality and conformity of the obtained mesh.
+You should better always verify the quality of the generated mesh if you use GetFEM’s built-in meshing tools.
+You can also use external meshers like GMSH, ANSYS, or GiD, and import the generated meshes (see Save and load meshes).

 getfem::mesh mesh;